-The One-Stop Operator will consistently monitor the situation related to COVID-19, in close partnership with Partner4Work, the Commonwealth, Partners, and other stakeholders, and adjust operations and services appropriately.
-PA CareerLink® Pittsburgh/Allegheny County will follow all applicable guidance and regulations related to health and safety during the COVID-19 pandemic, which may affect access to and use of PA CareerLink® centers for the public and Partners, and require the system to take precautions related to personal protective equipment (PPE), social distancing, increased cleaning and sanitation, and other infection prevention and mitigation measures.
-The One-Stop Operator will work to strengthen virtual service delivery options for jobseekers and business, and virtual working arrangements for PA CareerLink® staff, to increase access to PA CareerLink® services during times when COVID-19 restricts in-person interaction.
+Allegheny County Health Department.
+The One-Stop Operator will establish and maintain a plan for PA CareerLink® Pittsburgh/Allegheny County to address all operational and programmatic considerations related to COVID-19 or other outbreaks and emergencies, including providing adequate protective equipment and other preventative measures, having a plan for swift action for containment or mitigation, social distancing and limitations on large gatherings, specific protections for vulnerable populations, and any other considerations defined by federal, state, and local regulations.
 Parties to this MOU recognize the One-Stop Operator's authority to make decisions regarding the operations and services of PA CareerLink® Pittsburgh/Allegheny County in response to COVID-19 or other pandemic threats and agree to abide by such decisions, as they relate to the PA CareerLink® system.